Esri/i3s-spec/profiles/meshpyramids/meshpyramids.md

     1. SharedData: Material defintions, shared geometries for instancing
     1. GeometryData: Geometry attributes such as positions and indices
     1. TextureData: Images used as texture maps
+    1. AttributeData: Attribute data of features used for attribute-based symbolization (as indicated by the DrawingInfo object in the 3dSceneLayer resource)
-1. Identify: Additional resoruces belonging to a node are accessed only if needed, e.g. for an Identify operation.
+1. Identify: Additional resources belonging to a node are accessed only if needed, e.g. for an Identify operation.
-    1. FeatureData: Attributes of GIS features, accessors to GeometryData and TextureData
+    1. AttributeData: If the AttributeData resources of the node have not already been fetched (in step 3 above) client application can request the desired attribute data.

 A familiar access pattern  based on a single tree data structure is proposed for view frustum culling, level-of-detail selection, and rendering.
 The following pseudo code illustrates the recommended pattern when navigating an index tree using Mesh Pyramids.